Zawadi2/Culture-Quiz-Game/README.md

 **INTRO**

-A quiz game is an interactive game or application that tests a player's knowledge or understanding of a particular subject or topic.
-It typically presents a series of questions or challenges, and the player must respond correctly to score points or progress through the game.Some of the common features of a quiz game include:
+A Culture Quiz game is an interactive game or application that tests a player's knowledge or understanding of different culctures.
+It presents a series of different culture questions, and the player must respond correctly to score points or progress through the game.I personally chose to do the Culture quiz Game because I am a ThirdCulture kid.
+I believe that Culture helps us to define who we are and where we come from.
+It brings people together, creating a sense of belonging and connection.
+Culture allows us to express ourselves through history, music, language,food and more.
+This Culture quiz will test the palyer knowledge by challenging yourself to see how much you know about various cultures.
+The main purpose of this game is to engage and challenge players while testing how culture they are in a fun and interactive way!

+Some of the common features of a culture game include:

-<li>Questions or challenges with multiple-choice answers</li>
+<li>Questions with multiple-choice answers</li>
 <li>Scoring system to track player progress</li>
-<li>Timer or time limit for each question</li>
+<li>Timer or time limit for all question</li>
 <li>Option to view correct answers or explanations</li>
-<li>Themes or categories for questions (e.g., history, science, sports)</li>
+<li>Themes or categories for questions (Any Categories and history)</li>
-<li>Quiz games can be played solo or with others, and they're often used for entertainment, education, or training purposes.</li>
+<li> Culture games can be played solo or with others, and it is used for entertainment and education.</li>

-Overall, quiz games aim to engage and challenge players while testing their knowledge or skills in a fun and interactive way!

-The reasons why I choose to do a culture quiz Game are: to learn about different cultures by exploring customs, traditions, and history from around the world.
-To Test my knowledge by challenging yourself and others to see how much you know about various cultures. lastly , to Promote cultural awareness by understanding and appreciation of diverse cultures.

 **PLAY THE GAME**